kjwtang/final-group-final_project_xiangrong-mark-jiawen/assignment/Final_project.md

 the geo-spatial distribution of fire events within Brazil using tmap.
 The most frequent fire events happen in BR-MT (Mato Grosso) and BR-SP (São Paulo).It’s highly likely that all states will experience more fire events in the future, showing a redder map by then.
+Due to data problems, some states cannot be displayed normally, and we have blocked them.

 ``` r
 mapfire <- firedata |> group_by(iso_3166_2) |>